Vinfall/ClearWSL/README.md

 **Notice: This is *Clear Linux OS* backed by Intel.
 Not to be confused with *Clear OS*, which is a completely different CentOS/RHEL-based distro.**

 ## Requirements

-* Windows 10 Fall Creators Update x64 or later.
+* Windows 10 1803 April 2018 Update x64 or later.
 * Windows Subsystem for Linux feature is enabled.
+* Latest WSL recommended.

 ## Install

-1. Download installer zip from [release](https://github.com/Vinfall/ClearWSL/releases/latest) or [monthly action build](https://github.com/Vinfall/ClearWSL/releases/tag/action-build) (recommended)
+1. Download installer zip from [release](https://github.com/Vinfall/ClearWSL/releases/latest) or [action build](https://github.com/Vinfall/ClearWSL/releases/tag/action-build) (recommended)
 2. Extract all files in zip file to same directory (e.g. `C:\WSL\Clear`)
 3. Run `Clear.exe` to Extract rootfs and Register to WSL